TimonKnigge/TCR/README.md

 - [ ] Rework file structure in math/.
 - [ ] Short description for edge classification in .tex.
 - [ ] Rework Java header.
+- [ ] Incremental convex hull set (for lines with arbitrary slopes, current code in dp/ does not do this)